Why Inclusion Works

 Is disability a business issue?
 Absolutely.

-Potential employees and customers with disability represent a substantial opportunity to business.
-In Australia’s competitive marketplace and skills-constrained economy, you simply can’t afford to ignore this market segment.
+Potential employees and customers with disability represent a substantial opportunity for business owners and employers.
+In Australia’s competitive marketplace and skills-constrained economy, this market segment simply can’t be ignored.

-A report from the Business Council of Australia found that in order to remain competitive, business needs to reconsider methods of attracting and retaining employees.
+A report from the Business Council of Australia found that in order to remain competitive, employers need to reconsider methods of attracting and retaining employees.
 Attracting, recruiting and retaining employees with disability can provide a significant and often overlooked opportunity for business, and a solution to Australia’s skills crisis.

 When organisations make their selection processes barrier-free to people with disability, they ensure that all potential employees with the relevant skills, qualifications and experience are able to apply.
-Employers benefit by increasing the size of the talent pool from which they recruit, making it easier to find the best person for the job.
-Other benefits of employing people with disability include low absenteeism and employee turnover, low incidence of workplace injury*, and improved employee loyalty, which all help to create cost effective businesses.
+Employers benefit by increasing the size of the talent pool, making it easier to find the best person for the job.
+Other benefits of employing people with disability include low absenteeism and employee turnover, low incidence of workplace injury*, and improved employee loyalty; all of which help to create cost effective businesses.

 Research has shown that there is a strong business case, as well as an ethical case, for employing people with disability.
 Having employees with disability can help you to understand what your customers or clients with disability may need, which can give you an edge over your competitors.
-Having a workforce that reflects the diversity of the wider community, your customers and shareholders can lead to greater customer loyalty and satisfaction.
+Having a workforce that reflects the diversity of the community it serves can lead to greater customer loyalty and satisfaction.